Other Relevant Liquor Laws

 Staff or contractors providing door security in licensed establishments are required to be licensed under the Security Services Act.
 For more information or to submit a complaint, please contact Security Services.

 Provincial Agricultural Land Commission

 Wineries, cideries, breweries, distilleries and meaderies in the Agricultural Land Reserve (ALR) are governed by the Agricultural Land Commission Act (ALCA), the Agricultural Land Reserve Use, Subdivision and Procedure Regulation and ALC policies that contain rules about activities permitted on ALR land without approval of the Agricultural Land Commission.
-For further detail, please refer to the following policies:
+For further details, please refer to the following resources:

 For more information, please contact the Provincial Agricultural Land Commission.